Here's what you need to know...

 During these sprint sessions, you'll notice increased gluteal recruitment while running, and you'll be able to hold the "sprint position" throughout the entire 100-meter race.
 Make sure to spend about twenty minutes warming up and progressively increase speed as the sets progress.

 Perform these workouts five days apart.
 On your first sprint session, work your way up to four 100-meter sprints at 80% max-speed.
 On your second sprint session, work your way up to two 100-meter sprints at 90% max-speed.
 On your third sprinting session, work your way up to one 100-meter sprint at 100% max-speed.
 Have a buddy bring a stop-watch and see if you can set a personal record.

 When you finish with these phases, you can simply mix together your own glute program based on equipment availability and individual exercise preference.
 After building up strength on these exercises, your workout will never feel right without having at least one maximum glute-strengthener in your routine.
 The days of just squatting and deadlifting are long gone.

 Tips for Special Populations

 If you're a bodybuilder and you need bigger glutes, then you must perform the exercises below.
 Squats, deadlifts, and lunges aren't doing it for you.
-I like Haney Rambod's FST-7 method where he suggests performing a couple of heavy exercises in the eight to twelve rep range, followed by seven sets of a lighter isolation exercise for eight to twelve reps with shorter rest-times.
+Perform a couple of heavy exercises in the 8-12 rep range, followed by seven sets of a lighter isolation exercise for 8-12 reps with shorter rest-times.

 I'd suggest performing four sets of heavy hip thrusts followed by seven sets of either an abduction movement like a band abduction or a more targeted movement like a single-leg glute bridge or even a quadruped hip extension with a five-second isometric hold up top.